This site is a collation of my great-grandfather, Lohie Reznik from Hancewicz, Russia.

 I've found little reference to Hancewicz' role in World War II except for a mention in The Jews of Bielorussia During World War II: "Escape committees were formed in the Vilejka, Dworec, Hancevicz and Koldiczevo work camps."
 Shortly thereafter it says, "Three hundred men from Lenin, Lachwa, Mikashevicz, Pohost and Luniniec had been imprisoned in the Hancewicz [variation in spelling is as written] camp in the spring of 1941."

-Assuming that the Hancewicz Rita references is the same as that mentioned in the latter, and assuming the war she references is World War II, her history of ownership is backwards.
-I'm not certain how Warsaw comes into the picture.
+Assuming that the Hancewicz Rita references is the same as that mentioned in the latter, and assuming the war she references is World War II, it's uncertain how Warsaw comes into the picture.
 Lenin (Lunin), Lachwa (Lakva), Mikashevicz (Mikaševičy), Pohost (Pahost) and Luniniec (Luninets) are located close together east of Pinsk.
 Vilejka (Viliejka) is northwest of Minsk.
 Dworec (Dvarec) and Koldiczevo (Koldichevo near Baranavichy) were located southwest of Minsk, about halfway toward Pinsk.
 Unless there was another Hancewicz located in Poland closer to Warsaw — of which we've found no evidence — the family appears to be from Belarus.